JayBrown/Trash-Tools/README.md

 Undo the last move-to-trash operation.
 The move-to-trash history will not be persistent across reboots.

 Note: for the same reasons as stated above, `undo-trashes` will use the Finder for restoring trashed files to their original location; if you have disabled Finder, `undo-trashes` will launch Finder hidden and in the background, and immediately quit Finder again, so the operation will be barely noticeable.

+### `put-back`
+Dependent helper script called by `trashes` when the keyboard shortcut for move-to-trash (usually CMD-DEL) is used on trashed files.

+Note: for the same reasons as stated above, `put-back` will use the Finder for restoring individual trashed files to their original location; if you have disabled Finder, `put-back` will launch Finder hidden and in the background, and immediately quit Finder again, so the operation will be barely noticeable.

+⚠️ **Note: put-back functionality for individual trashed files** is not yet implemented.

 ### `unlink`
 Permanently delete (unlink) files.
 Internally, this command uses `rm -rf`.
 In case the executing user has no write access, files will be removed with `sudo -S rm -rf`, and the user needs to enter his administrator password first. ⚠️ As in any situation, please handle permanent file deletions with caution!
 And, of course, protect important files using the Trash Tools. 😉